PDF Accessibility Remediation Techniques

 Think about a magazine layout with images and text boxes scattered around. if you don't set the reading order right, a screen reader could start reading a caption in the middle of an article or jump between columns randomly. correcting this ensures a smooth, logical flow for everyone.

 Making sure your content flows logically is key for accessibility.
-Next up, we'll tackle color contrast issues.
+Let's move on to some more complex scenarios.

 Advanced Remediation Scenarios